 You can also find free non-FICO credit scores by using these free sites (with screenshots showing how your score will look):

-Get your actual FICO score (the one actually used by lenders) for a one-time fee (It can be harder to find the FICO score for free):
+Get your actual FICO score (the one actually used by lenders) for free, or a one-time fee (It can be harder to find the FICO score for free):